Career Pathways

 Technical Theatre Intermediate introduces/builds on methods of constructing and painting scenery and properties, operating stage lighting and sound equipment, and implementing costumes and multimedia.
 This course explores the proper procedures of serving on stage crews.

-Technical Theatre (Advanced)
+Technical Theatre Adv

 Technical Theatre Advanced emphasizes two- and three-dimensional drawing and designs and color theory, science and programming of lighting/sound etc. This course involves individualized focus areas incorporating the elements and principles of design.
 Examples include: Set Design, Sound Design, Costume Design, Lighting Design, Prop Design and more. ie: Students construct 3-D models and a theatrical stage set.